What does silicone do for scars?

 • Complementing Other Treatments

-• Synergy with Other Therapies: The occlusive properties of silicone can complement other scar treatments, such as pressure therapy or corticosteroid injections, enhancing their effectiveness.
+• Synergy with Other Therapies: Silicone’s occlusive properties can complement other scar treatments, such as pressure therapy or corticosteroid injections, enhancing their effectiveness.

 3. Temperature Regulation